Virus spread, not politics should guide schools, doctors say

 She noted that in other countries where schools have reopened, evidence suggests no widespread transmission from children.

 In France, public schools reopened briefly before a summer break, with no sign of widespread virus transmission.
 Masks were only required for upper grades, but students stayed in the same classroom all day.
-Frequent hand-washing was mandatory.
 A better test will be when the new school year starts Sept.
 1.

 In Norway, schools closed in March for several weeks.
 Nursery schools reopened first, then other grades.
 Children were put in smaller groups that stay together all day.
 Masks aren’t required.
 There have been only a few virus cases, said Dr. Margrethe Greve-Isdahl of the Norwegian Institute of Public Health, but she noted virus activity is much lower than in the U.S.